From Memory: Writing Fiction or Memoir from Lived Experience

 We’ll also examine how memories can be written chronologically, nonlinearly, and through jump cuts and bricolage.
 And we’ll study examples of texts where narrators reveal themselves through stories about others.

 You’ll learn to mine your memories and observations to create narratives that are distinct and compelling.
-For writers at all levels in fiction and creative nonfiction.

 Learning and Writing Goals